EmilySu08/MathProject/README.md

 Using the cluster package in sklearn, implement the elbow method for Kmeans clustering to find the appropriate amount of clusters to use on "user_history.csv".
 Plot the results on a graph, with plyplot, to visualize the 'elbow' on each cluster.

 #### Part 2: PCA analysis
 Using the decomposition package in sklearn change the "user_history.csv" into 2 dimensions and normalizing the data by using the preprocessing package.
+Then transform the data into pca features with fit_transform.

+Create a plot of the variance of the PCA components using matplotlib plyplot.
+Find the variance of each of the pca feautres with explained_variance_ratio_ and rounding the values to an appropriate number of decimal places.
+For each variance create labels to fiquire out the frequency of each variance.

+Using the cluster package in sklearn, make 3 clusters and fit on "user_history.csv".

 ### Step 2: Building the SGD Regressor